 According to the Centers for Disease Control and Prevention (CDC), approximately three percent of all babies born in the United States suffer from birth defects, and these defects account for 20 percent of all infant deaths – more than any other cause.
 While not all of these defects result from medical negligence, many of them do.
 Some of the most-common defects resulting from substandard care include:

 As demonstrated in the tragic case of Hannah Tilton, and so many other cases in Connecticut and around the country, the financial and non-financial losses resulting from medical mistakes during labor and delivery can be substantial.
 For many families, the cost of necessary long-term medical care can be insurmountable; sadly, many children are never able to live the life they deserve.
 Despite their prevalence, medical mistakes can – and should – be avoided.
 Medical professionals and facilities that make mistakes deserve to be held accountable, and families who are forced to endure the effects of mistakes during childbirth deserve to be fully compensated.
-Call our Connecticut birth injury attorney today.
+Contact our Connecticut birth injury attorney today.